 Campus Safety does not have a written memorandum of understanding with law enforcement agencies regarding any issues, including the investigation of criminal incidents.
-An informal cooperation allows for investigations of alleged crimes, emergency response, special event coordination and training, and prevention efforts on campus.
+An informal cooperation allows for the investigation of alleged crimes, emergency response, special event coordination, training, and prevention efforts on campus.

-As a practice, local and state police agencies do not inform the college of criminal activity near the college campus.
-A reasonable attempt is made to be aware of any crimes occurring in the area of the campus that would pose a threat to the college community.
+As a practice, local and state police agencies do not inform the university of criminal activity in the vicinity of the university campus.
+A reasonable attempt is made to be aware of any crimes occurring in the area of the campus that would pose a threat to the university community.